hruday21/Portfolio/Ticketo-Database-using-SQL-main/readme.md

-# World Life Expectancy Analysis
+# TICKETO Platform Database

 ## Project Overview
-This project is focused on analyzing global life expectancy data using SQL.
-The main objectives were to clean, transform, and explore data related to life expectancy across different countries and demographics to gain insights into trends, correlations, and patterns over time.
+This project involved the design and development of the SQL database for **Ticketo**, a platform that manages customer transactions, bookings, and events.
+The primary objective was to optimize data management and enable efficient analysis of key metrics, helping the platform provide real-time insights into customer behavior, event performance, and revenue.

 ## Key Features
-- **Data Cleaning**: Removed inconsistencies, handled missing data, and standardized the dataset.
-- **Exploratory Data Analysis (EDA)**: Conducted queries to identify trends, patterns, and insights in life expectancy data.
-- **Key Metrics**: Explored relationships between socio-economic factors (e.g., GDP, healthcare expenditure) and life expectancy.
+- **Database Design**: Developed a robust SQL database architecture to manage data from 10 distinct sources, including payments, advertising campaigns, and customer feedback.
+- **Interactive Dashboard**: Designed a Tableau dashboard to visualize key metrics such as revenue, event performance, and customer trends.
+- **Optimized Data Management**: Improved the storage and processing of data to enhance the platform's efficiency and ability to generate insights.
+- **Collaborative Development**: Worked in a group of four to execute database enhancements and support strategic decision-making as part of academic studies.

 ## Technologies Used
-- **Database Management System (DBMS)**: MySQL
+- **Database Management System (DBMS)**: MySQL for database architecture and management.
-- **SQL**: For data cleaning and exploratory analysis.
+- **Data Visualization Tool**: Tableau for dashboard creation and visualizing key performance metrics.